How to Host a Summer Book Club for Kids: Charlotte’s Web

 We started hosting summer book clubs for the girls two summers ago.
-The girls have seen how much fun I have with my own book club each month, and they love to help me come up with fun refreshment ideas to match the theme of the book we read when I host the book club at our house.
+They have seen how much fun I have with my own book club each month, and always want to help out.
+They especially love to help me come up with fun refreshment ideas to match the theme of the book we read when I host.
 So, naturally, they thought it would be super fun to do their own book clubs.

-We just had her book discussion and party last week and it was a blast!
-I thought I would outline the steps we take to run a fun kids’ book club, and at the same time tell you all about Sophia’s fabulous book
+After having a great time at her book discussion and party, I thought I would outline the steps we take to run a fun kids’ book club.
+We will use my youngest daughter’s fabulous book club party to help explain!

 How to Host a Summer Book Club for Kids

-1. Let your child help as much as possible
+1. Let your child help plan the book club as much as possible

 This is the most important thing.

-It’s really easy for me to get carried away with ideas about which book they should read and which activities they should do, and I sometimes forget that this is not MY book club.
+It’s really easy to get carried away with ideas about which book they should read and which activities they should do.
+I sometimes forget that this is not MY book club.
 I already have my own book club, and I need to let my child have the joy of planning and preparing for her own.

 I give a lot of guidance and help, but mostly they make decisions and make a lot of the invitations and other plans all on their own.